-(((('tamoxifen'/exp OR 'tamoxifen'/exp OR tamoxifen OR 'raloxifene'/exp OR 'raloxifene'/exp OR raloxifene) AND 'breast cancer'/exp AND 'risk reduction'/exp OR 'breast cancer'/exp) AND 'chemoprophylaxis'/exp AND [embase]/lim NOT [medline]/lim OR 'aromatase inhibitor'/exp OR 'aromatase inhibitor' OR 'aminoglutethimide'/exp OR 'aminoglutethimide'/exp OR aminoglutethimide OR 'testolactone'/exp OR 'testolactone'/exp OR testolactone OR 'anastrozole'/exp OR 'anastrozole'/exp OR anastrozole OR 'letrozole'/exp OR 'letrozole'/exp OR letrozole OR 'exemestane'/exp OR 'exemestane'/exp OR exemestane OR 'vorozole'/exp OR 'vorozole'/exp OR 'formestane'/exp OR formestane OR 'fadrozole'/exp OR 'fadrozole'/exp OR fadrozole) AND 'breast cancer'/exp AND 'risk reduction'/exp OR 'breast cancer'/exp) AND 'chemoprophylaxis'/exp AND [embase]/lim NOT [medline]/lim AND [english]/lim AND [humans]/lim
+(((('tamoxifen'/exp OR 'tamoxifen'/exp OR tamoxifen OR 'raloxifene'/exp OR 'raloxifene'/exp OR raloxifene) AND 'breast cancer'/exp AND 'risk reduction'/exp OR 'breast cancer'/exp) AND 'chemoprophylaxis'/exp AND [embase]/lim NOT [medline]/lim OR 'aromatase inhibitor'/exp OR 'aromatase inhibitor' OR 'aminoglutethimide'/exp OR 'aminoglutethimide'/exp OR 'aminoglutethimide OR 'testolactone'/exp OR 'testolactone'/exp OR testolactone OR 'anastrozole'/exp OR 'anastrozole'/exp OR anastrozole OR 'letrozole'/exp OR 'letrozole'/exp OR letrozole'/exp OR 'exemestane'/exp OR exemestane OR 'vorozole'/exp OR 'raloxifene'/exp OR 'formestane'/exp OR 'formestane OR 'raloxifene'/exp OR 'fadrozole'/exp OR fadrozole OR 'fadrozole'/exp OR fadrozole'/exp OR fadrozole'/exp AND 'risk reduction'/exp OR 'breast cancer'/exp AND 'risk reduction'/exp OR 'breast cancer'/exp AND 'risk reduction'/exp OR 'breast cancer'/exp AND 'chemoprophylaxis'/exp AND [embase]/lim NOT [medline]/lim AND [english]/lim AND [humans]/lim

 Appendix A2.
-Inclusion Criteria
+Inclusion and Exclusion Criteria

-Included Excluded Populations Women without preexisting breast cancer, including women who are known carriers of BRCA genetic mutations and women with previous nonmalignant breast biopsies (e.g., atypical hyperplasia) Women with preexisting breast cancer (invasive or ductal carcinoma in situ); men; populations dissimilar to those in the United States Interventions KQ 1: Risk assessment KQs 2-4: Tamoxifen, raloxifene, and aromatase inhibitors KQ 1: Risk assessment done by a specialist or not able to be completed in primary care setting KQs 2-4: Medications not used or available in the United States; other medications not listed as included Comparisons KQ 1: Risk assessment methods vs. usual care or an alternative risk assessment method KQs 2-4: Medication vs. placebo; tamoxifen vs. raloxifene, tamoxifen vs. aromatase inhibitors, and raloxifene vs. aromatase inhibitors Comparisons with other types of medications Outcomes KQ 1: Measures of risk assessment test performance (sensitivity, specificity; positive and negative likelihood ratio; c-statistic) KQs 2, 4: Invasive and noninvasive breast cancer incidence; breast cancer and all-cause mortality; other beneficial outcomes (e.g., reduced fractures caused by certain medications) KQs 3, 4: Adverse effects (including but not limited to: thromboembolic events, cardiovascular events, metabolic disorders, musculoskeletal symptoms, mental health, genitourinary outcomes, adverse breast outcomes, other malignancies, ophthalmologic disorders, gastrointestinal/hepatobiliary disorders, other adverse events affecting quality of life) Other outcomes Setting Study Design Primary care settings; settings comparable to U.S. practice KQ 1: Discriminatory accuracy studies Practice settings dissimilar to those in the United States Other study designs , , KQs 1a, 1b, 2-4: Randomized, controlled trials; observational studies, with or without comparison groups, except for efficacy (KQ 2) . • Study Quality Good- and fair-quality studies for meta-analyses Poor-quality studies
+Included Excluded Populations Women without preexisting breast cancer, including women who are known carriers of BRCA genetic mutations and women with previous nonmalignant breast biopsies (e.g., atypical hyperplasia) Women with preexisting breast cancer (invasive or ductal carcinoma in situ); men; populations dissimilar to those in the U.S. Interventions KQ 1: Risk assessment KQs 2-4: Tamoxifen, raloxifene, and aromatase inhibitors KQ 1: Risk assessment done by a specialist or not able to be completed in primary care setting KQs 2-4: Medications not used or available in the U.S.; other medications not listed as included Comparisons KQ 1: Risk assessment methods vs. usual care or an alternative risk assessment method KQs 2-4 : Medication vs. placebo; tamoxifen vs. raloxifene, tamoxifen vs. aromatase inhibitors, and raloxifene vs. aromatase inhibitors Comparisons with other types of medications Outcomes KQ 1: Measures of risk assessment test performance (sensitivity, specificity; positive and negative likelihood ratio; c-statistic) KQs 2, 4: Invasive and noninvasive breast cancer incidence; breast cancer and all-cause mortality; other beneficial outcomes (e.g., reduced fractures caused by certain medications) KQs 3, 4: Adverse effects (including but not limited to: thromboembolic events, cardiovascular events, metabolic disorders, musculoskeletal symptoms, mental health, genitourinary outcomes, adverse breast outcomes, other malignancies, ophthalmologic disorders, gastrointestinal/hepatobiliary disorders, other adverse events affecting quality of life) Other outcomes Setting Study Design Primary care settings; settings comparable to U.S. practice KQ 1: Discriminatory accuracy studies KQs 1a, 1b, 2-4: Randomized, controlled trials; observational studies, with or without comparison Practice settings dissimilar to those in the U.S. Other study designs Study Quality groups, except for efficacy ( KQ 2 ) Good- and fair-quality studies for meta-analyses Poor-quality studies